 For example, “I wanted to further advance my career” or “I’m looking for something a little closer to home,” are great responses.

-I wrote an entire article about how to respond to this and you can read that here.
-I give lots of strategies for responding to it – one of those is to turn a potential negative into a positive, for example: “At times I can be a bit of a perfectionist” or “Sometimes, I am overly optimistic.”
+There are lots of strategies for responding to this very common question.
+One of those is to turn a potential negative into a positive, for example: “At times I can be a bit of a perfectionist” or “Sometimes, I am overly optimistic.”

 Another option is to share something that is semi-unrelated to the job.
 For example, “I really dislike watching training videos.
 I am more of a hands-on learner, so I prefer getting my CE credits through live conferences.”